Skip to main content

 Money and Stress: Why Financial Pressure Hurts Your Mental Health and How to Cope

 That low, anxious feeling you get when you check your bank account.
 The list of bills you keep in your head as you try to fall asleep.
 The shame you feel when you pamper yourself, and then the crushing weight of "what if."
-You're not the only one who feels this way.
+You're not alone.
+According to the APA's 2024 Stress in America report, money was cited as a significant personal stressor by 64% of U.S. adults, and women were more likely than men to rate money as a significant source of stress (66% vs. 61%).
+When you're stressed about money, it's more than numbers on a screen.
+It's a steady emotional drain that affects your sleep, focus, and overall well-being, a cycle of money and stress that impacts both mind and body.
+This doesn't mean you failed.

 When you’re stressed about money, it’s more than numbers on a screen.
 It’s a steady emotional drain that affects your sleep, focus, and overall wellbeing — a cycle of money and stress that impacts both mind and body.
 This doesn't mean you failed.
 In fact, the American Psychological Association and other major health organizations say that money and stress are deeply connected, with finances being one of the biggest sources of stress for adults.